severo/20190619_posts_talk_observable/README.md

 # README

 All posts on https://talk.observablehq.com Discourse instance.
-R script using jsonlite, dplyr, glue.

 Used in the [Top posters on ObservableHQ forum](https://observablehq.com/@severo/top-posters-on-observablehq-forum) bar chart race data visualization.